umarhassan-mitodl/mas.s66-spring-2015/content/pages/assignments.md

 **Dragon Rising Game**

-This game design assignment is inspired by the study of Dungeons & Dragons and its [game mechanics and history](https://speakerdeck.com/gregab/the-pre-history-of-d-and-d-play-simulation-and-storytelling-in-1500-years-of-war-games).
+This game design assignment is inspired by the study of Dungeons & Dragons and its {{% resource_link "deadfcfc-5b26-42e7-a7aa-89d5661dfd25" "game mechanics and history" %}}.
 The goal of this group assignment is to give students experience using game mechanics to depict a particular storytelling idea or setting.

 *Guidelines:*